 127.0.0.1 localhost 127.0.1.1 standbydb.yourdomain.com standbydb 10.1.1.10 primarydb.yourdomain.com primarydb 10.1.3.10 odoo.yourdomain.com odoo

 127.0.0.1 localhost 127.0.1.1 odoo.yourdomain.com odoo 10.1.1.10 primarydb.yourdomain.com primarydb 10.1.1.20 standbydb.yourdomain.com standbydb

 FQDNs will be used throughout this guide whenever possible to avoid confusion.

 Configure the database backend.
-A Master node will be in charge of all transactions and additionally will stream to a secondary server: the Slave.
+A Primary node will be in charge of all transactions and additionally will stream to a secondary server: the Standby.

 PostgreSQL version 9.6 offers significant improvements for database replication, but unfortunately, it is not included in the default Ubuntu 16.04 repositories.
 Install the newest version on all database nodes.

 Add the official PostgreSQL-Xenial repository to your system:

 wget --quiet -O - https://www.postgresql.org/media/keys/ACCC4CF8.asc | sudo apt-key add -

 sudo apt install postgresql-9.6 postgresql-server-dev-9.6